 We started making the project in 2018 with the help of staff at the University of Cumbria Institute for the Arts, the National Forestry School, and the Woodland Trust.
 In 2020 we are working with In-Situ Arts and Harwes Farm CIC to further develop the project with people and communities in Pendle, Lancashire.
 Please sign up to our mailing list or get in touch if you would like to know more about how to join us.

 We are looking for more arts, cultural and community partners to be part of the journey with us.
 We are committed to open and participatory forms of working and conversing, and are actively seeking new dialogues and insights through this project.
 Please get in touch if you would like to be involved in developing art and research residencies, planting sites and audiences, as well as hosting artists and exhibiting, or otherwise disseminating, the resulting work.

 The Common Line is being developed collaboratively by Blind Ditch, Controlled Frenzy and Geography at University of Exeter from an idea by Volkhardt Mueller.
-We are working with the partnership support of Rural Recreation and for this R&D with University of Cumbria.
-Other team members are currently: Professor John Wylie, Dr Stephen Palmer from University of Exeter, Dr Paula Crutchlow, Professor John Levack Drever, and Volkhardt Mueller from Blind Ditch, Chris Hunt from Controlled Frenzy and Pete Qiang from Goldsmiths University, London.
+Team members are currently: Professor John Wylie and Dr Stephen Palmer from University of Exeter, Dr Paula Crutchlow, Professor John Levack Drever, and Volkhardt Mueller from Blind Ditch, Chris Hunt from Controlled Frenzy and Pete Qiang from Goldsmiths University, London.